FarhadG/javascript-summons/README.md

 JAVASCRIPT SUMMONS
 ==================

-A collection of Javascript exercises aimed at empowering developers.

 This project is in its early stages and will continue to grow with new tests to summon.
 If something is not working or you would like a new feature, please use the issues page.

 Do you have what it takes to summon Javascript?
 Let's find out!